Ammanford

 Ammanford is served by the A483 and A474 roads.
-Ammanford railway station is a stop on the Heart of Wales Line, with trains to Llanelli and Swansea to the south and Shrewsbury to the north.
+Ammanford railway station is a stop on the Heart of Wales Line, with trains to Llanelli and Swansea to the south and Shrewsbury in England to the north.

-Ammanford is twinned with Breuillet, Essonne.
+Ammanford is twinned with Breuillet, Essonne, France.

 History

 The town of Ammanford is a relatively modern settlement.
 It was originally known as Cross Inn, named after an inn that was located at a location where a number of roads converged.
 During the nineteenth century, as a result of the growth of both the tinplate and anthracite coal trades, a village grew around the Cross Inn (which later became known as Ammanford Square).

 As the settlement expanded, prominent residents came to the view that its name should be changed since there were a number of other places named Cross Inn in Carmarthenshire alone.
 In 1880, a number of public meetings were held, and in November 1880 it was resolved that the name Ammanford (i.e. "Ford of the River Amman") adopted.
 The meeting was chaired by Watcyn Wyn.
 It took several years for the new name to be widely adopted, but the decision of the Great Western Railway to change the name of the Cross Inn station to Ammanford in June 1883 was welcomed by residents and tradesmen.

-Ammanford hosted the National Eisteddfod in 1922 and 1970.
+Ammanford hosted the National Eisteddfod of Wales in 1922 and 1970.

 Anthracite Strike

 In 1925 the Ammanford Anthracite Strike took place, where anthracite miners took control of the town by force and violence for 10 days.
-200 Glamorgan police were ambushed by strikers at Pontamman Bridge during the so-called 'Battle of Ammanford'.
+200 Glamorgan police were ambushed by strikers at Pontamman Bridge during the 'Battle of Ammanford'.